jomy-tech/Teensy-breakout-board/README.md

 Program example for joromy Teensy breakout board.

+Read and send an analog value from one board to anaother, via CAN bus.

 The breakout board is a combo board that can be used with Teensy ver.
 3.2 and 4.0 microcontroller module.

 FEATURES: